Immuno-Oncology: Driving value through data

 6) Looking forward and overcoming pain points.
 To grow, companies need to view themselves as strong distributors AND drug developers.
 They must live up to the gold standard and be customer-service oriented, add value through the strength of their supply chain, and manufacture products better than ever before.
 Since those are a lot to focus on, they should consider cross-partnerships to divide up core competencies and play to each other’s strengths.
 Those complexities present a real barrier to entry.
 Early entrants have a huge competitive advantage by already having skin in the game, but that doesn’t mean they can neglect to master their craft in the interim.

 At AlphaSights, we work to connect our clients with KOLs, thought leaders, customers, competitors, payers, and regulators to accelerate the progress they make in overcoming business-critical situations.
 If any of the points above resonate with your organization, I’d be happy to connect and hear what you’re presently doing to overcome your own research gaps.

-Christian Anderson joined in July of 2015 and serves as a Client Development Executive.
+Christian Anderson joined in July of 2015 and served as a Client Development Executive.